 If I hear the phrase teatox one more time…Detoxification is a natural bodily function performed by organs like your kidneys and liver.
 No amount of juice cleanses, activated charcoal, antioxidants or diet teas is ever going to remove toxins from your body.

 People have been consuming tea for thousands of years.
 If the leaves held some secret property, wouldn’t we have discovered it by now?
 Drink tea because you like the way it tastes.
 Drink tea because of how it makes you feel.
-Drink tea because it connects us in so many ways to other human beings.
-Drink tea because the culture and history that surround it is fascinating.
+Enjoy it connects us in so many ways to other human beings.
+Explore the fascinating culture and history that surround it.
 Just don’t bring diet into this.

 A post like this one usually results in my inbox being flooded with emails from companies who don’t realize I’m trying to rally the troops against them.
 It was worth the risk, though.
-I’d love to hear your thoughts about this in the comments!
+I’d love to hear your thoughts about Instagram diet teas in the comments!